ivandotv/nextjs-koa-api/README.md

 ## Typescript

-This library exports everything from the Kao and Koa Router libraries, that includes all the types.
+This library exports everything from the Kao and Koa Router libraries, which includes all the types.

 ```ts
 import { Koa, KoaApi, Router, withKoaApi } from 'nextjs-koa-api'